HarshArchives/10-days-of-JavaScript/README.md

 ## :handshake: Contributing

 If you find any issues with the solutions or if you have any suggestions for improvements, please feel free to open an issue or submit a pull request.
 We welcome contributions from the community!

 ## Show thanks!

-If these solutions were helpful to you, please feel free to express your gratitude!
+If the solutions provided were helpful to you, I would be grateful if you would consider buying me a coffee!
+Your support will keep me motivated and help me create more valuable content for you.

 <a href="https://www.buymeacoffee.com/theharshp" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

+Thank you for your generosity and support!

 ## :memo: License